The Best Audition Songs for I Love You Because – by Character

 Marcy Fitzwilliams

-NOTE: There are only two ensemble roles in this show – one mezzo-soprano/soprano and one baritenor.
-That’s why there are only audition song selections for those two vocal types below.
+NOTE: There are only two ensemble roles in this show – mezzo-soprano/soprano and baritone/tenor.
+That’s why there are only audition song choices for those vocal types below.

 Ensemble (Mezzos/Sopranos)